nilpunch/massive-ecs/README.md

 var deltaTime = 1f / 60f;

-// Iterate using lightweight views. var view = world.View();
+// Iterate using lightweight views.
+// The world itself acts as a view too. var view = world.View();

-// Views will select only those entities that contain all the necessary components. view.ForEach((int entityId, ref Position position, ref Velocity velocity) => {
+// ForEach will select only those entities that contain all the necessary components. world.ForEach((int entityId, ref Position position, ref Velocity velocity) => {
 	position.Y += velocity.Magnitude * deltaTime;

 	if (position.Y > 5f)
 	{
 		// Create and destroy any amount of entities during iteration. world.Destroy(entityId);
 	}

 	// NOTE:
 	// After destroying any entities, cached refs to components
 	// may become invalid for the current iteration cycle.